How to Get a Nepal Visa

 • Entering Nepal or staying in Nepal without a valid visa is illegal.

-• A tourist visa can be obtained either through the Nepalese embassy or consulate or other mission offices in your nation or at the immigration entry points in Nepal listed above.
+• A tourist visa can be obtained through the Nepalese embassy, consulate, other mission offices in your nation, or at the immigration entry points in Nepal listed above.

 • You should pay the Nepal visa fees in cash.
 A credit card or cheque is not acceptable.